A First Look at Bugs in LLM Inference Engines: RQ3: Commonality

 \finding{Bug symptoms and root causes across engines show a strong correlation ($r > 0.5$), indicating common bug patterns despite implementation differences.}{finding:commonality}

 Correlation coefficients for root causes are slightly lower than those for bug symptoms.
 This is likely due to differences in engine implementations.
-Therefore, we further investigate the distribution of vulnerable components across these engines, as shown in Fig.~\ref{fig:components_engine}, to explore potential implementation differences.
+Therefore, we further investigate the prevalence of vulnerable components across engines, i.e., the proportion of bugs attributed to each component, as shown in Fig.~\ref{fig:components_engine}, to explore potential implementation differences.

 For engines designed for universal environments (including Llama.cpp and vLLM), the model conversion tool is the most bug-prone component.
 We observe a correlation coefficient of 0.64 between the vulnerable components of Llama.cpp and Mlc-llm, indicating their strong similarities.
 Specifically, in Llama.cpp, the most vulnerable components are model conversion tools and operators, accounting for 18\% and 16\% of bugs.
 Model conversion tools are bug-prone due to the need of Llama.cpp to convert various original model formats (such as Huggingface model format) into a unified format for compatibility with diverse backends and devices.
 Operators of Llama.cpp are also bug-prone because they are written manually from scratch in C++ for each backend (e.g., CPU, Vulkan, and Metal), increasing the risk of bugs.
 In Mlc-llm, model conversion tool issues account for 28\% of bugs due to its reliance on TVM for compiling models to specific backends.
 This compilation process involves complex optimizations, making it particularly bug-prone.